medmks/TrackApp/README.md

 TrackApp is web application aims to collects daily activities data and tasks and mesuring the estimated time using charts for targeted task. the app also can read CSV file imported from Notion template,and represent these data as chart.
-TrackApp provides a KanbanBoard to Manage Tasks:
+TrackApp provides a KanbanBoard to Manage Tasks
-    > Add new Task
+    - Add new Task
-    > Add new column
+    - Add new column
-    > Drag and drop tasks between columns
+    - Drag and drop tasks between columns
-    > Drag and drop columns
+    - Drag and drop columns
 ## :zap:Technologies

 + `Vite`